What ‘Being Fit’ Actually Means for Today’s Soldier

 Training to stay fit, especially at a high level, while remaining physically durable and injury free during your career is a common challenge for soldiers in the US Army.

-As a Soldier, you are mainly an endurance athlete.
+The truth is that, as a Soldier, your job is mainly endurance-based.
 Long marches with heavy rucks, carrying boxes, crates, ammo cans, weapons, etc. over distances and repetitively; these are all endurance activities.

-It's also important that you are strong.
+It's also important that a soldier be strong.
 Strong muscles are durable and less likely to be injured.
 Strong Soldiers can move heavy objects and carry heavy loads with far less suffering.

 It's all a balance.
 A soldier with great endurance but little strength is going to be injured a lot.
 A soldier with great strength and poor endurance struggles through rucks, patrols, and more.